Andromeda

 IMG_8022

 I will carry one of these figurines on a 28 km walk from the bridge at Knottingley to Goole.
-Every kilometre I will throw the figurine into the water, (the figurine will be attached to a piece of rope for retrieval.
+Every kilometer I will throw the figurine into the water, (the figurine will be attached to a piece of rope for retrieval.
 It might also be attached to a rock).

 I will photograph the splash as the figurine hits the water.
 This will produce a series of 28 photographs.